ReactivePlayZ/RML/README.md

 Just a prototype where only some modules work.
 Literally only few of the features work as of now.

 All the working features (Including proper conversion to JSON) have a ✅ next to them in the [#structure-and-syntax](https://github.com/ReactivePlayZ/RML-Interpreter/tree/main?tab=readme-ov-file#structure-and-syntax) section of this README.
-> Note: Multi-line elements are not implemented yet.

 # RML
 RML (Standing for "`Reactive's/Readable Markup Language`") was initially created to **store information** and **logging of entries**.
 This is an API for RML to allow working with RML in Java.
 It also includes a CLI to __convert RML to JSON__.
 It is a way to represent data in the most human readable way possible, which includes Unicode and a flexible structure to define things.